 Back at home and yet she was still homeless.
 Since her mother died custody of Lillee went to Jessica’s younger siblings who did not allow her to see the daughter she loved.
 Jessica did not know what to do; all she wanted was to care for her daughter and back under the influence of meth her actions were distorted.
 Jessica went back to San Francisco on a quest to retrieve the dog her daughter loved and she found herself stuck in the web of crime and drugs once again.
 “I lost my kid and this is the end of my life,” she said remembering that disheartened time in her life, “I’m going to die of sorrow.
 I thought I was cursed.”
 Every time she tried getting home a hurdle would arise that she tripped on, even to the point of stealing a car to get home and someone else coming along to steal it from her.
 Jessica remained faithful by calling her daughter every day in the evening.
 “My daughter is telling me I need to come home because the world is going to end on December 21.”
 She told me.
 I’m sure we all remember the prophetic Mayans.
 Nevertheless, Lillee genuinely believed the world was going to end and wanted her mom to be there for the final moments.
 Again Jessica was unable to find a way out of the madness, but to her fortune the world managed to keep on spinning and her daughter pushed the date up to Christmas which was another day she would miss spending together.
 “I remember calling my daughter from a rooftop in the middle of the rain and she asked me if I was going to die?”
 She says, “I told her what I had to, no I’m not gonna die.”
 The reality of her thoughts was the exact opposite Jessica did think she was going to die.
 Not more than a few days later a homeless old woman attacked Jessica shouting at her “You’re already dead!
 This is hell you are never going to leave, you mother was a demon and you are too!”
 Jessica got away, but the words of that woman sunk in deep.
 She called her daughter that same night, “Lillee I am dead, I’m never coming home.”

 Following on the very first day of the New Year Jessica did find a way home, through Craig’s list in fact.
 Under ride sharing a man was driving from San Fran to Orange County and she finally broke the curse.
 It was in August that Jessica was admitted into the Mission and it has been life changing.
 “I never expected to be a Christian,” she says, “my heart wasn’t ever open to God.
 I feel like I’m supposed to be here.”
 Her entire concept of morality has shifted; she explained committing a crime only led her to fear consequences where as of now she doesn’t want to have the guilt bearing down on her.
-God is working in Jessica’s life and being in a loving community is bringing her to a peaceful place, “One time I came in and everyone gave me hugs, I don’t think they even knew I was gone that day, to them I was just coming into work.”
-Jessica believes God separated her from Lillee because He didn’t want her to put anything in front of Him.
+God is changing Jessica’s life and being in a loving community is bringing her to a peaceful place, Jessica believes God separated her from Lillee because He didn’t want her to put anything in front of Him.
 A wise revelation from a someone who’s walk has only just begun.
 Jessica is looking to get her daughter back in December and Lillee often comes and visits.
 When I see them together I see more than a loving mother and her daughter, but someone who climbed a mountain just to be together.
 They’re building trust once again and most importantly a loving relationship.